ChangYeop-Yang/Study-ComputerScience/[Computer-Science] Network/README.md

 * LEAP - 동적으로 생성된 WEP키를 사용하여 전송 데이터를 암호화하며 상호 인증을 지원한다.

+## 📣 시리얼 통신 (Serial Communication)

+* In telecommunication and data transmission, serial communication is the process of sending data one bit at a time, sequentially, over a communication channel or computer bus.
+This is in contrast to parallel communication, where several bits are sent as a whole, on a link with several parallel channels. </br></br> Serial communication is used for all long-haul communication and most computer networks, where the cost of cable and synchronization difficulties make parallel communication impractical.
+Serial computer buses are becoming more common even at shorter distances, as improved signal integrity and transmission speeds in newer serial technologies have begun to outweigh the parallel bus's advantage of simplicity (no need for serializer and deserializer, or SerDes) and to outstrip its disadvantages (clock skew, interconnect density).
+The migration from PCI to PCI Express is an example.

 ## ★ REFERENCE

 :airplane: [NETWORK REFERENCE URL](https://github.com/ChangYeop-Yang/Study-ComputerScience/issues/5)